naninovel/docs/docs/privacy-policy.md

 The security of your data is important to us, but remember that no method of transmission over the Internet, or method of electronic storage is 100% secure.
 While we strive to use commercially acceptable means to protect your Personal Data, we cannot guarantee its absolute security.

+### Password

+Personal password is used to access your account at "Naninovel Account".

+Your password is ciphered (a one-way hash) so that it is secure.
+However, it is recommended that you do not reuse the same password across a number of different websites.

+Under no circumstance will anyone affiliated with Naninovel or another 3rd party legitimately ask you for your password.

+Should you forget your password for your account, you can use the "Forgot Password" feature provided by the "Naninovel Account" software.
+This process will ask you to submit your email, then the software will allow to change the password to restore access to your account.

 ## Service Providers

 We may employ third party companies and individuals to facilitate our Service ("Service Providers"), to provide the Service on our behalf, to perform Service-related services or to assist us in analyzing how our Service is used.